mwendah/flaskApi/README.md

 # flaskApi
 # creating an api for sendIT
-#create git respiratory and clone it with the local machine
+# create git respiratory and clone it with the local machine
+# git init  to initialize